 “There’s an examination for young people to go to university.
 I failed it three times.
 I failed a lot.
 So I applied to 30 different jobs and got rejected.
 I went for a job with the police; they said, ‘You’re no good.’
 I even went to KFC when it came to my city.
 Twenty-four people went for the job.
 Twenty-three were accepted.”

 Had it not been his attitude, Jack Ma would have never ever reached the skyrocketed heights.
-Undoubtedly, people vary in their behaviors and personalities influenced by certain factors, be it genes, environmental or other social factors.
+Undoubtedly, people vary in their behaviors and personalities influenced by certain factors, be it genes, environmental, or other social factors.
 No one in this world can pick out a suitable fit for an organization by merely meeting the candidates or viewing the portfolio for the same.
 This needs an intense or a nerdy kind of observation of not only what the resume says but also a genuine introspection of the candidate’s behavior.
 The present scenario entails that a candidate’s behavior is way more preferred in the hiring process than the competency.
 There is an alarming need for a system that could satisfy the catchphrase “Hire for attitude, train for skills”.
 Let’s discuss the psychological measurement system aka Psychometric which could prove a blow to the existing hiring scenario.

 Ladies and Gentlemen, the whole summary is that if the academic tests tell whether a person can do the job, psychometrics assure if the candidate actually fits the role in.
 Psychometric tests are like spaceships that go beyond testing an individual’s abilities and education.
 The major part is there are no right answers and no wrong answers.
 It totally depends on who you really are.
 The nature of these tests does add a scientific filter to gut-based decisions as well.
 The funny part is you need not be an expert or possess a so-called degree in psychology to evaluate the results.
-Moreover, these tests could be set up at any stage of the application process including the obvious hiring process, promotions or be it even retentions.
-Psychometric tests on this end encourage consistency in recruitments, provide the true picture, save time and money and thus provide the good fit and right fit.
+Moreover, these tests could be set up at any stage of the application process including the obvious hiring process, promotions, or be it even retentions.
+Psychometric tests on this end encourage consistency in recruitments, provide the true picture, save time and money, and thus provide a good fit.

 Résumés: A Square Shooter?